memberapp/memberapp.github.io/README.md

 Member
 ------

 Member is a Bitcoin Cash blockchain browser.
-It parses for actions in the Member protocol and some actions in the Memo protocol.
+It reads and allows users to create actions in the Memo/Member protocol.
-Notably it displays posts, likes, profiles, reputational ratings and geolocated posts.
+Notably it displays and creates posts, likes, tips, profiles, reputational ratings and geolocated posts.
-It is designed to be a 'fat' client app with a minimal server.
+It is designed to be a 'fat' javascript client app that runs against a relatively dumb server.
 You can see it online here - https://memberapp.github.io

-Client, Server, Testing, Desktop App, Mobile App, Hosting and Financial

 Client
 ------